-Nasu Dengaku is a Japanese side dish that combines one of our favourite vegetables with a sweet and deep-in-flavour miso sauce.
-This is one of our favourite ways to enjoy aubergines or eggplants.
-Our miso-glazed aubergine (eggplant) is healthy, umami-packed, easy to cook and absolutely delicious.
+Nasu Dengaku is a Japanese side dish that combines one of our favourite vegetables with a sweet and deep-flavour miso sauce.
+Believe me when I say this is one of the best ways to enjoy this vegetable.
+Our miso-glazed aubergine (eggplant) is easy to make, umami-packed, and absolutely delicious.

 There are so many different things we love about this Japanese dish.
-It's umami-rich, deep-in-flavour, healthy, beautiful, and really easy to prepare.
+It's umami-rich, deep-in-flavour, quick to make, vibrant, and really easy to prepare.
 From start to finish, you'll need 40 minutes of your time to enjoy our delicious miso-glazed Aubergine.

 Traditionally, eggplants are grilled over a fire to prepare this recipe.
 We oven-bake our aubergines as it's way easier.
 When baking your eggplants, they get a lovely texture similar to meat or tofu and the sauce will be caramelized on the top which makes the whole meal absolutely delicious.

-This dish is the perfect way to fit another healthy and yummy recipe into your weekly meal plan, whether is for lunch or dinner.
+This Japanese-style dish is the perfect way to fit another yummy recipe into your weekly meal plan, whether it's for lunch or dinner.

 Ingredients

-- Aubergines or Eggplants.
+Aubergines or Eggplants.
 The traditional recipe calls for Japanese eggplants but they are not always easy to find.
 Eggplants or aubergines tend to be bigger in Europe.
-Simply use any type of aubergine you can find in your local shop.
+Simply use any type of aubergine you can find in your local shop, or if you're lucky to have a garden like us, you can use any kind you're growing.

-- Miso Paste.
-You can use any type of miso paste but white miso is the best choice when making glazes or marinades.
-We recommend using organic miso paste.
+Miso Paste.
+You can use any type of miso paste, but white miso is the best choice when making glazes or marinades.
+I recommend using organic miso paste when possible.

-- Sesame Oil.
-One of the key ingredients to achieve that umami flavour we want for the glaze.
+Sesame Oil.
+One of the key ingredients to achieve that umami flavor we want for the glaze.
 Sesame oil helps the mixture get a perfect consistency delivering the perfect taste.

-- Soy sauce.
+Soy sauce.
 Soy sauce is one of the ingredients for our Miso glaze.
-It delivers saltiness and flavour.
+It delivers saltiness and flavor.
+Use tamari or coconut aminos for a gluten-free option

-- Rice vinegar or Mirin.
-It helps to temper the saltiness from the miso and soy sauce, adding a lovely flavour to the mixture.
+Rice vinegar or Mirin.
+It helps to temper the saltiness from the miso and soy sauce, adding a lovely flavor to the mixture.

-- Maple Syrup.
-Adding some sweetener into the mixture is essential.
+Maple Syrup.
+Adding some sweetener to the mixture is essential.
 You can use brown sugar or honey as well.

-- Sesame seeds and green onions for garnish.
+Sesame seeds and spring onions for garnish.
 Presentation is such an important element when it comes to Japanese dishes.
-Adding sesame seeds and green onions before serving, will give some colour contrast to your eggplants.
+Adding sesame seeds and green onions before serving, will give some color contrast to your eggplants.

-- Prepare the miso glaze.
-Combine miso paste, sesame oil, soy sauce, rice vinegar, maple syrup and hot water.
-Mix all the ingredients until they are well combined.
+Prepare the miso dressing.
+Combine in a small bowl miso paste, sesame oil, soy sauce, rice vinegar, maple syrup, and hot water.
+Mix all the ingredients until they are well combined and you have a smooth marinade.

-- Cut the aubergines or eggplants.
-Cut the aubergines in halves lengthwise.
-Score the inside of the aubergine in squares making diagonal cuts.
-The cuts need to be deep but keeping the skin untouched.
+Cut the aubergines or eggplants.
+Cut the aubergines in half lengthwise.
+Score the inside of the aubergine in squares, making diagonal cuts or a criss-cross pattern using a sharp knife.
+The cuts need to be deep, but keep the skin untouched.

 Miso-glazed Aubergine (Nasu Dengaku)